cSh4rk/cSh4rk.github.io/blog/_posts/2025-09-25-quick-tips-for-a-better-website.md

 <br>

-- Use PurgeCSS[^9] post-build to remove css codes that are not used.
+- Use PurgeCSS[^9] post-build to remove CSS codes that are not used.

   If you build your website locally, create a workflow to run `PurgeCSS` after your website build to remove unused parts of your CSS file.